certifaction/hinsign-cli/README.md

   </tr>
 </table>

-<i>Note on the authentication with “Personal HIN eID with hardening 20”:</i> <br>
+<i>Note on the authentication with “Personal HIN eID with hardening 10”:</i> <br>
-This authentication is done via the HIN/ADSwiss Auth-Service, which ensures that the user was a correctly identified and recently authenticated.
-HIN Sign also uses the person code 10 to ensure that the person is a doctor.
+This authentication is done via the HIN Authentication Service, which ensures that the user was correctly identified as a doctor and recently authenticated.

 **EPD authentication**<br>
-The issuance of e-prescriptions requires authentication on EPD level.
-The HIN/ADSwiss Auth-Service is used for this, as per the diagram below:
+The issuance of e-prescriptions requires authentication on near EPD level.
+The HIN Authentication Service is used for this, as per the diagram below:

 ![Architektur EPDG Authentisierung](./assets/Architektur_EPDG_Authentisierung.svg)

-## 4. HIN Sign API for e-prescription signature
+## 4. HIN eprescription API for e-prescription signature

 ### 4.1.
 Introduction